smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 title:  "Is your content any good?
 Find out with a content audit"
 date:   2019-05-17
 categories: blog
-metadescription: The first job I always do for a new client is a content audit.
-This is the best way to quickly find out how your existing content is performing.
+metadescription: In this post I talk you through how to do a content audit for a startup, SME or growth-stage company.
+This audit will only take 1-2 days.
 excerpt: The first job I always do for a new client is a content audit.
 This is the best way to quickly find out how your existing content is performing.
+You have limited time and money.
+Spend it on content improvements that will get you the best return for the least amount of work.
+In this post I'll talk you through the basics of a content audit for a startup, SME or growth-stage company.
 ---

 # Is your content any good?
 Find out with a content audit